Scope and Rates

 Yes.
 There is a reduced rate of 7 percent for certain goods and services, including:

-- the sale of books, audio books, magazines and newspapers
+- the sale of books, audio books, e-books, magazines and newspapers

 - the sale of hot water, electricity and fuel oil used for the heating of houses and swimming pools